 They may worry about being seen as “sloppy” or not trying hard enough.
 This can lead to low self-esteem.

-Kids with expressive language issues might not be able to communicate what they’re thinking, or that they’re understanding what other are saying.
+Kids with expressive language disorder might not be able to communicate what they’re thinking, or that they’re understanding what others are saying.
 This can cause trouble with making friends.